isfaaghyth/SavvyHome/README.md

 5. Motion Detection Alert

 ## Usage
-Design your IoT, open the Project using Android Studio and change All of Thingspeak channel ID and api key
+Design your IoT, open the Project using Android Studio and change all of Thingspeak channel ID and api key with yours

 ## Contributing
 1. Fork it!